 This shows the number of steps involved in the process.
 For example, Step 10 should be the first condition type, Step 20 should be the second condition type, and so on.

 the indicator is next to the column move.
 It is used to demonstrate a second mini-step in the main stage.
-For example, we may have all freight surcharges allocated to Step 100; however, there may be three types of conditions, each representing a different freight surcharge.
+For example, we may have all freight surcharges allocated to Step 100; however, there may be three conditions, each representing a different freight surcharge.
 So we may allocate a form of freight cond to Step 100, counter 1; another to Step 100, counter 2, and so on.

 The type column is the type of condition.
 This is the cornerstone of the pricing cycle.
 Upon entering the condition type, the Description field will be automatically filled with a description of the condition type.